pimeleon/build-pimeleon/docs/architecture/overview.md

 # Architecture Overview

-The Pimeleon Build System is a containerized, multi-stage build pipeline that creates bootable Raspberry Pi images using ARM cross-compilation and QEMU emulation.
+The Pi Router Build System is a containerized, multi-stage build pipeline that creates bootable Raspberry Pi images using ARM cross-compilation and QEMU emulation.

 ## High-Level Architecture